roytrust/programming/ml/ai_azure.md

 * Computer vision - The capability of software to interpret the world visually through cameras, video, and images.
 * Natural language processing - The capability for a computer to interpret written or spoken language, and respond in kind.
 * Knowledge mining - The capability to extract information from large volumes of often unstructured data to create a searchable knowledge store.

+### How machine learning works
+* Data scientists can use all of that data to train machine learning models that can make predictions and inferences based on the relationships they find in the data.
 *